OpenSuSE Man Pages

 Bugs workgroup) are: Ed Gordon (Zip, general maintenance, shared code,

-coordination, VMS, MS-DOS, Win32, shared code, general Zip and UnZip
+ordination, VMS, MS-DOS, Win32, shared code, general Zip and UnZip in-

 (Win32, Windows GUI, Windows DLLs); Kai Uwe Rommel (OS/2, Win32);